outbackdingo/quantumblue/docs/README.md

 # Customization

-If you want to add your own customizations on top of secureblue, you are advised strongly against forking.
-Instead, create a repo for your own image by using the [BlueBuild template](https://github.com/blue-build/template), then change your `base-image` to a secureblue image.
-This will allow you to apply your customizations to secureblue in a concise and maintainable way, without the need to constantly sync with upstream.
+If you want to add your own customizations on top of quantumblue, you are advised strongly against forking.
+Instead, create a repo for your own image by using the [BlueBuild template](https://github.com/blue-build/template), then change your `base-image` to a quantumblue image.
+This will allow you to apply your customizations to quantumblue in a concise and maintainable way, without the need to constantly sync with upstream.

 # FAQ